Vök Baths are one of many new luxury baths around Iceland, with more service and comfort than the public pools.

 ACCOMMODATION

-The Blue Lagoon Retreat
+The Retreat Hotel at the Blue Lagoon

 Deplar Farm

 Two helipads and a yoga room.
 Deplar Farm is an exclusive getaway on the Troll Peninsula operated by the high-end travel company Eleven Experiences with locations around the world.
 If you wish, farm life here involves salmon fishing, kayaking and ‘heliskiing’ in the mountains surrounding the stunning location.
 Wellness is at the heart of the Iceland operation, with trained experts on site.
-Rooms start at €3200 per night, with chef-prepared meals included and access to gear necessary for activities.
+The room rates include chef-prepared meals and access to the gear necessary for outdoor activities.

 The Reykjavík Edition